codess-aus/DP-100/deploy.md

 **AciWebservice.deploy_configuration** to set auth_enabled to True.
 This method is used to enable key-based authentication on an Azure Container Instances (ACI) web service.

+**Azure Stack Edge** is a hardware-as-a-service platform offered by Microsoft.
+As part of an Azure Stack Edge subscription, Microsoft provides a hardware-accelerated compute device that can process and analyze data collected by IOT devices before it is sent to the cloud.
+In addition to applying your machine learning models to IOT data, Stack Edge can filter, aggregate, and optimize data in order to reduce bandwidth requirements.

+AKS supports highly scalable compute options for Azure Machine Learning experiments.
+In addition to supporting multiple-node clusters, AKS can be used for experiments that require hardware acceleration via GPU or Field-Programmable Gate Arrays (FPGA).

+**Azure Machine Learning SDK** preview package and deploy your machine learning model as an app in Azure Functions.
+Once machine learning training is complete, you can create a Docker image based on the trained model.
+This model can then be deployed as an Azure Functions as containerized code.